duke-libraries/archivesspace-duke-plugins/plugins/duke-ead-importer/README.md

 -----

 1. Download the plugin to the archivesspace/plugins folder.
-2. Add the name of the plugin in `config.rb`:
+2. Add the name of the plugin in `archivesspace/config/config.rb`:
 ```
 AppConfig[:plugins] << "duke-ead-importer"
 ```